reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B

 Key Differentiators

-- Thinking Teacher Distillation: Unlike standard distillation from 'Instruct' models, this student learns from a 'Thinking' teacher (Qwen3-30B-A3B-Thinking) which generates extended internal reasoning.
-This process, at a distillation temperature of T=2.0, exposes the 0.6B student to a richer landscape of derivation strategies, teaching it the deliberation process, not just the final answer.
+- Thinking Teacher Distillation: Unlike standard distillation from 'Instruct' models, this student model learns from a 'Thinking' variant teacher.
+This teacher generates extended internal reasoning with higher-entropy softmax distributions, exposing the 0.6B student to a richer landscape of derivation strategies and teaching it deliberation, not just answers.

 Intended Uses